Materials-Consortia/OPTIMADE/optimade.rst

 Links Endpoint
 --------------

-This endpoint exposes information on other OPTiMaDe API implementations that are linked to the current implementation.
+This endpoint exposes information on other OPTIMADE API implementations that are linked to the current implementation.
 The links endpoint MUST be provided under the versioned base URL at :endpoint:`/links`.

 It can be considered an introspective endpoint, similar to the Info endpoint, but at a higher level: that is, Info endpoints provide information on the given implementation, while the Links endpoint provides information on the links between immediately related implementations (in particular, an array of none or a single :object:`parent` object and none or more child-type objects, see section `Parent and Child Objects`_).